josephmjoy/funstuff/Processing/15puzzle/cuts/notes.md

 #TODO
 1. Create a basic pattern that contains cuts and engraving.
-Test that this works in glowforge.
+Test that this works in Glowforge.
 1. Get basic shapes for cutting tiles in place - a grid of rounded rectangles
 2. Figure out how to add the bmp file for  Albert.
 Maybe best to have it changed to lines?
 Or leave that to Inkscape.